piyushdev-stack/admin-dashboard/README.md

 # Admin Dashboard

-A modern, production-ready admin dashboard built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
+Admin dashboard built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
 This project demonstrates professional-grade architecture, component reusability, state management, and modern web development best practices.

-The application provides a comprehensive admin interface with user management, post browsing, advanced search functionality, responsive design, and Progressive Web App capabilities.

-## 🚀 Demo

 To test the application, use these login credentials:
 - **Email**: `admin@example.com`